Rockster160/PingMe/README.md

 ## Authentication

 Use OTP when registering/signing in rather than storing a password.
 Multiple auth strategies can be added to your account.
 Whichever strategy is used while signing in, send the notification through that channel.
-(Sign in with phone number sends and sms, sign in with email address sends an email)
+(Sign in with phone number sends an sms, sign in with email address sends an email)

-Eventually allow for other messaging/notification platforms, but require at least sms or phone number as a base.
+Eventually allow for other messaging/notification platforms, but require at least email or phone number as a base.
 (Slack, Discord, Line Chat, WhatsApp, anything with a notifiable API)

 Always track IP/location/timestamp on log in.